 Place chocolate chips in a microwave safe glass bowl and microwave for one minute.
 Stir, then continue to microwave in 30 sec intervals until all melted and smooth, then set aside to cool.

-Combine oat flour, baking powder, salt, black pepper, chili powder, and cayenne in a large bowl.
+Combine oat flour, baking powder, salt, black pepper, cinnamon, chili powder, and cayenne in a large bowl.

 Beat butter and applesauce until smooth.
 Add in melted, cooled chocolate, eggs, vanilla, and honey.
 Beat until well combined.